k2d222/twwe/README.md

 The HTTP server is rate-limited per IP.
 It allows bursts of 8 requests and then 500ms between requests.
 This is currently not configurable.

-The `--max-maps <MiB>` argument limits the number of maps created by users.
+The `--max-maps <Amount>` argument limits the number of maps created by users.
 The `--max-map-size <MiB>` argument limits the size of each map file.

 #### Server bridging